 How to take it

-Swallow the Tarka tablet whole with a glass of water.
+Swallow the tablets whole with a full glass of water.

 When to take it

-Taking your tablet at the same time each day will have the best effect.
-It will also help you to remember when to take the tablet.
+Take Tarka at about the same time each day.
+Taking it at the same time each day will have the best effect.
+It will also help you remember when to take it.

 How long to take it